Papa’s Pizzeria

 2. Key Features

-Score feedback per step, rewarding clean cuts, steady stirring, and correct heat control.
+• Score feedback per step, rewarding clean toppings, correct bake levels, and accurate slice patterns.

-Difficulty ramps through tighter timing windows and more multi-step recipes.
+• Difficulty ramps through tighter customer queues and more demanding tickets.

-Cooking Mama is a cooking and time-management game where each dish is broken into small actions, and each action is judged on accuracy and timing.
-The core loop is: pick a recipe, complete each step in order, then get a final performance result.
+Papa's Pizzeria is a time-management cooking game where each customer order is broken into four station tasks, and each action is judged on accuracy and timing.
+The core loop is: take an order, build the pizza, bake it, slice it, then serve, then get a final performance result.

 The tactical dynamic comes from “doing the right thing at the right speed.”
-Rush a cut and you’ll slip outside the target line; over-stir and you can overshoot the sweet spot.
-What differentiates Cooking Mama from many kitchen sims is the mini-game pacing and feedback loop, where every micro-action can nudge your final rating.
+Rush a slice and you’ll cut wobbly lines; pull a pizza too early and it stays undercooked.
+What differentiates Papa's Pizzeria from many kitchen sims is the four-station tip system and immediate per-customer feedback, where every micro-action can nudge your final rating.

 4. How to Play